-Systems (IECC Section 403 and IRC section M1401.3)
+Systems (IECC Section R403)

-- HVAC system must be properly sized using a procedure like ACCA Manual J. - Temperature controls must be installed, including a programmable thermostat where required. - Mechanical system piping must be insulated to a minimum of R-3. - Specific requirements apply to circulating hot water systems, mechanical ventilation, snow melt systems, and pools.
+- HVAC system must be properly sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved methodologies. - Temperature controls must be installed, including a programmable thermostat where required. - Mechanical system piping must be insulated to a minimum of R-3.
+Hot water piping must be insulated to R-3, with certain exceptions. - Specific requirements apply to circulating hot water systems, mechanical ventilation, snow melt systems, and pools.

-Lighting (IECC Sections 202 and 404.1.1)
+Lighting (IECC Sections R202 and R404.1)

-• A minimum of 50% of lamps in permanently installed fixtures must be high-efficacy as defined in the IECC.
+• A minimum of 75% of lamps in permanently installed fixtures must be high-efficacy as defined in the IECC.